 1) Ask yourself if you are bullish or bearish about the future.
 Then explain to someone why you think the way you do.
 If you can explain to someone your stance in a coherent manner, you might be onto something.
 Just know that the general trend is up.

-2) Check the latest 10 year bond yield and add on a reasonable risk premium of 4-5% to get an expected return.
+2) Check the latest 10 year bond yield and add on a reasonable risk premium of 4% to get an expected return.
 Note the risk premium is the premium return required for you to hold a risky asset.
-Are there any recent events such as QE3, Euro debt crisis, a Presidential election which would change your risk premium?
+Are there any recent events such as Quantitative Easing in Japan, another Euro debt crisis, a Presidential election, or rising military conflict which would change your risk premium?

 3) Compare your year to date return to your expected return (step 2).
 If your year to date return is above your expected return, you should begin to think about rebalancing into bonds or cash.
 Remember your overall outlook on the future from step 1 and make a judgement call.